open-telemetry/oteps/text/0208-ephemeral-resources.md

 // additional permanent resources. var traceProvider = NewTraceProvider(resourceProvider);

-// Ehenever the SessionManager starts a new session
+// Whenever the SessionManager starts a new session
 // it updates the ResourceProvider with a new session id. sessionManager.OnChange( func(sessionID){